Sunday, January 10, 2010

 Up and Away: A Study of Show Don't Tell

 My hubby and I watched Up again last night.
 We saw it when it came out, but hadn't gotten the DVD yet, so it's been a while between viewings.
-Watching it again knowing the story, really let me notice the beautiful subtitles of the film.
+Watching it again knowing the story, really let me notice the beautiful subtleties of the film.
 If you haven't seen it yet, do so.

 Although there are things a storyteller can do visually they can't do in a book, Up is a great study in show don't tell.
 Small details and simple lines of dialogue say so much about what's going on underneath.
 Had the writers tried to explain the emotions, it wouldn't have worked nearly as well.
 If you're struggling with how to show emotion, watch the campfire scene where Carl and Russell (the old guy and the kid) are talking about Russell's father.
 Note what visual clues are used, and how little Russell says, but how much it really means.